Lakany/MOLYN-SPAMMER1/README.md

-    ["Fffgftgggf1"] = "You are banned from using this script", ["ONIRYTC"] = "You are banned from using this script", ["Love40Q4"] = "You are banned from using this script", ["Mtpskhe"] = "You are banned from using this script", ["8_yg7"] = "You are banned from using this script" }
+    ["Fffgftgggf1"] = "You are banned from using this script", ["ONIRYTC"] = "You are banned from using this script", ["Love40Q4"] = "You are banned from using this script", ["jjee"] = "You are banned from using this script", ["8_yg7"] = "You are banned from using this script" }